Looking for a way to spice up your workout routine?

 Mountain Climbers are a great way to get your heart rate up while engaging the core.
 Start in the high plank position with your feet on the sliders.
 Tuck the right knee towards the chest and extend it back out, then tuck the left knee and extend it back.
 Continue alternating the tucks and driving the knee up towards the chest.
 While performing the tucks, keep your core tight and your hips down.
 Your torso should stay in a straight line with limited hip rotation.

 For this exercise start in a high plank position, perform a push up and simultaneously bring your right knee up to your right elbow.
 Push yourself back up and extend the right leg out.
 Repeat on the left side.
 Keep your torso in a straight line and keep your core tight throughout the movement.

 Start in a high plank position with your right hand on the slider and your left hand on the ground.
 Slowly lower yourself down keeping your left hand in a normal push up position and laterally move your right hand out to the side.
 As you push up, slide your right hand back to center.
 Complete the repetitions on this side and switch the slider to the other hand.

 Another variation of this push up (under modified push up section) would be to slowly slide your right hand out in front of you while you lower yourself down into the push up.
 As you push up, slide your right hand back in to be parallel with your right hand.
 Complete the repetitions on this side and switch the slider to the other side.

 To do the modified push up, complete the same movement except with your knees on the ground.
-It is important to keep your hips forward creating a forty-five degree angle with your spine and creating a straight line from your knees all the way up to your head.
+It's important to keep your hips forward, creating a forty-five degree angle with your spine and creating a straight line from your knees all the way up to your head.

 High Plank Circles